A posteriori error control for a Discontinuous Galerkin approximation of a Keller-Segel model: Introduction

 The numerical scheme studied in this manuscript is a straightforward discontinuous Galerkin (dG) scheme.
-Much more sophisticated schemes have been developed in the literature, e.g. \cite{Guo2019,Qiu_2021}, offering features such as entropy dissipation and positivity preservation.
-It is beyond the scope of the current work to extend our error estimator to those schemes but it should be noted that several results from this paper, in particular Theorem \ref{thm:stabilityest}, can be directly used for the analysis of those schemes, e.g. the companion paper \cite{GiesselmannKolbe} provides suitable reconstructions and an $H^{-1}$-norm estimate for the residual for a positivity preserving finite volume scheme.
+Much more sophisticated schemes have been developed in the literature, e.g., \cite{Guo2019,Qiu_2021}, offering features such as entropy dissipation and positivity preservation.
+It is beyond the scope of the current work to extend our error estimator to those schemes but it should be noted that several results from this paper, in particular Theorem \ref{thm:stabilityest}, can be directly used for the analysis of those schemes, e.g., the companion paper \cite{GiesselmannKolbe} provides suitable reconstructions and an $H^{-1}$-norm estimate for the residual for a positivity preserving finite volume scheme.

-Our analysis is performed in the semi-(spatially)-discrete setting since, arguably, this already covers the key challenges.
-Our results can be combined with ideas from the study of a posteriori error estimates for temporal discretisation of PDEs with blow-up \cite{Cangiani_2016, Kyza_2020}.
+Our analysis is performed in a fully discretised setting.
 It is worth noting that the error estimator presented in our work is of optimal order, i.e. the error estimator has the same order of convergence as the norm of the error that it controls.

-We investigate a semi-discrete discontinuous Galerkin (dG) scheme discretising Laplace operators by the symmetric interior penalty (SIP) bilinear form and the chemotaxis term by the weighted SIP (wSIP) bilinear form treating density as a diffusion coefficient.
+We investigate a discontinuous Galerkin (dG) scheme discretising Laplace operators by the symmetric interior penalty (SIP) bilinear form and the chemotaxis term by the weighted SIP (wSIP) bilinear form treating density as a diffusion coefficient.
+For time discretisation, we use an IMEX (implicit-explicit) scheme.
 Our analysis applies to arbitrary polynomial degrees $ k \geq 1$.